 Those looking to escape the bustling streets of the city could take a boat to the nearby island of Lokrum, the idyllic Mljet National Park or the beautiful Elaphiti islands, a stunning archipelago comprised of 14 mostly uninhabited islands.

 Spend three nights in Dubrovnik, and after soaking up the culture and history of this fascinating city, it’s time to head south to Montenegro.

 Traveling through Montenegro you’ll pass spectacular scenery and beautiful coastlines before arriving at the charming Sveti Stefan island, home to the serene Aman Sveti Stefan.
 Spend four nights here, enjoying the hotel’s fantastic beaches and unwinding in the spa, or by one of Aman Sveti Stefan’s pools.

 Explore the cobbled streets of Sveti Stefan, a beautiful village which dates back to the 15th century, or venture further afield with a private boat trip along the coast to the stunning Bay of Kotor.
 This majestic bay is one of Montenegro’s most iconic spots, thanks to its crystal-clear water, island monasteries and dramatic mountains.
 Visit the picturesque towns along the banks of the bay and admire this breathtaking scenery.

 When to go

-Dubrovnik and Sveti Stefan are both considered to be a year round destination.
+Dubrovnik and Montenegro are both considered to be great destinations to visit during the majority of the year.
 The warmest months of the year are July and August, during which time the daytime high temperatures will hover around the low 30°Cs.
 The coldest months of the year on average are January and February, during which time the daytime highs will be around 12°C. The rainiest months of the year are generally November and December, with the summer months being fairly dry.